repowiserepowise

 If no one owns the code, the code owns the roadmap.

 Ownership is a practical filter, not a political one.
-A team should ask: who last changed this area, who understands the dependency chain, and who can review the change without blocking for three days?
-Repowise’s ownership and git-intelligence layer exists for exactly this kind of question, and its ownership map for Starlette shows how that data looks on a real repo.
+A team should ask: who last changed this area, who understands the dependency chain, and who can review the change without blocking for three days? repowise’s ownership and git-intelligence layer exists for exactly this kind of question, and its ownership map for Starlette shows how that data looks on a real repo.
 For a deeper look at the underlying model, see repowise’s architecture.

 Stepsize is strong here because it is built around context before backlog entry.
 Its docs say tech debt without context cannot be prioritized, and it explicitly pushes engineers to capture the right context before moving work into Jira.
 That is a useful guardrail if your org tends to create vague “refactor xyz” tickets. (stepsize.com)